DesignOpen/designopen.github.io/articles/_posts/2013-12-06-the-roadmap.md

 ## Designers Wanted

-This is a site about open source design, and has a definite lack of design going on here.
+This is a site about open design, and has a definite lack of design going on here.
 The easiest way to jump in is to comment in the [design discussions](https://github.com/designopen/designopen.github.io/issues?direction=desc&labels=design+discussion&page=1&sort=updated&state=open):

 <ul id="design-discussions"></ul>